A Page of Madness

-A Page of Madness (狂った一頁, Kurutta Ichipēji) is a 1926 Japanese silent film directed by Teinosuke Kinugasa.
+A Page of Madness (狂った一頁, Kurutta Ichipēji) is a 1926 Japanese silent experimental horror film directed by Teinosuke Kinugasa.
 Lost for 45 years until it was rediscovered by Kinugasa in his storehouse in 1971, the film is the product of an avant-garde group of artists in Japan known as the Shinkankakuha (or School of New Perceptions) who tried to overcome naturalistic representation.
+The film is set in a mental institution in contemporary Japan.

-Yasunari Kawabata, who would win the Nobel Prize for Literature in 1968, was credited on the film with the original story.
+Yasunari Kawabata, who won the Nobel Prize for Literature in 1968, was credited on the film with the original story.
 He is often cited as the screenwriter, and a version of the scenario is printed in his complete works, but the scenario is now considered a collaboration between him, Kinugasa, Banko Sawada, and Minoru Inuzuka.
 Eiji Tsuburaya is credited as an assistant cameraman.

 Plot

-The film takes place in an asylum in the countryside.
-Amid a torrential rainstorm, a janitor wanders through the halls revealing the various patients with mental illnesses.
-The next day, a young woman arrives and is surprised to see her father, the janitor, working there.
-Her mother is an inmate in the asylum and had gone insane due to the cruelty of her husband, the janitor, when he was a sailor.
-The husband, feeling guilty, took a job at the asylum to care for her.
-The daughter announces that she is soon to marry a fine young man, but the janitor begins to worry due to the then-common belief that mental illness was inherited.
-If the young man's family were to learn of the mother's illness, the marriage might be called off.
+Amid a torrential rainstorm late one night, a patient at a psychiatric hospital dances wildly as if she is possessed.
+The elderly custodian stares at a mentally ill woman held inside a cell, who is revealed to be his wife, but she does not recognize him due to her condition.
+Formerly a sailor, he frequently left his wife and daughter alone to go on long voyages at sea, causing his wife to become mentally unstable.
+She became a patient at the hospital after an attempt to kill herself and their child.
+The old man feels remorseful and works at the hospital to watch over his wife, unknown to everyone else at the clinic.

+The next morning, the couple's daughter visits the hospital to report her upcoming marriage but is shocked and angry when she learns that her father works at the hospital.
+Her daughter heads to her hospital room, but she is disappointed in her unresponsive mother and leaves the hospital, unable to forgive her father for driving her mother crazy.
+A morning examination is held at the hospital, and the janitor asks the doctor who is examining his wife about her condition, but he does not respond.
+The janitor later reunites with her daughter, asking her for forgiveness, and asks about her engagement.
+The wife, who was allowed to take a morning walk, quietly looked at the sky as she walked on the lawn, and the servant and her daughter watched from a distance.
+The brief moment of peace is interrupted when an inmate attempts to attack the daughter, causing her to flee from the hospital.